MorielMauni/WeatherSMS/README.md

    ```

 Contact
-For questions, feel free to reach out to me at [morielmauni@gmail.com].
+For questions, feel free to contact me at [morielmauni@gmail.com].